About Us

 This department implements nationwide outreach and education events from NAOJ Mitaka Campus.

-Fureai (Friendly) Astronomy (currently Japanese only)
+Fureai (Friendly) Astronomy (Japanese only)

 Since 2010, we have conducted this program for NAOJ astronomers to visit elementary and junior-high schools across Japan and conduct classes.